 The Ricoh way (founding principles of three loves + mission + vision and value) provide a great foundation to building partnerships with its customer, based on mutual trust, fair trade, while promoting social responsibility across the board.

-Many of the Ricoh’s enterprise accounts consist of well recognized brands, such as Amazon, Nike, adidas, Kroger, just to name a few.
+Many of the Ricoh’s enterprise accounts consist of well-recognized brands, such as Amazon, Nike, adidas, Kroger, just to name a few.
 These are high profile global, national or regional retail commercial accounts that utilize Ricoh’s managed services.

-All of the above listed company-clients have many challenges within global communication, logistics, technological development, minimizing costs of production and maximizing company’s responsible and sustainable business practices, while focusing on their target audience and staying true to their stakeholders and their ultimate customers, just to name a few.
+All of the above-listed company-clients have many challenges within global communication, logistics, technological development, minimizing costs of production and maximizing company’s responsible and sustainable business practices, while focusing on their target audience and staying true to their stakeholders and their ultimate customers, just to name a few.

 The concept of the Level-C Customer Service is to address those challenges.
-A strategic approach using SIVA (Solution, Information, Value, Access) discussed in the Brand Concept section is highly relevant in the process of developing the value proposition for executive level customer, concentrating on the demands of the business, not just providing a list of services and features.
+A strategic approach using SIVA (Solution, Information, Value, Access) discussed in the Brand Concept section is highly relevant in the process of developing the value proposition for the executive level customer, concentrating on the demands of the business, not just providing a list of services and features.
 But first defining the customer is addressed.

-A customer who is an executive key contact of the company-client, capable to make executive level decisions, implement organizational changes across the board is the key target audience of this strategic brand communication project.
+A customer who is an executive key contact of the company-client, capable to make executive-level decisions, implement organizational changes across the board is the key target audience of this strategic brand communication project.
 Who is Level-C Customer persona?

 Level-C Customer Persona.

 CEO, COO, CTO, CMO, CFO, CIO.
 A Man or a woman, holding a “Chief” title of his or her organization.
-Multi-science major, studied at a top tier school of the country, graduated at the top of his/her class, has a global outlook, understands how company operates, knows many ins and outs of the company and where their organization needs fresh oxygen or what needs must be addressed.
+Multi-science major, studied at a top tier school of the country, graduated at the top of his/her class, has a global outlook, understands how the company operates, knows many ins and outs of the company and where their organization needs fresh oxygen or what needs must be addressed.

 Declining already developed markets, product innovations, logistic and technological challenges.
-Environmental sustainability, customer data management, marketing and merchandising and market share with competitors, customer relations, public relations, identifying and approaching the new trends.
+Environmental sustainability, customer data management, marketing, and merchandising and market share with competitors, customer relations, public relations, identifying and approaching the new trends.

 Sphere of Business:

 Ricoh’s sphere of business include office printing (multifunctional printers, copiers, laser printers, digital duplicators, wide format, facsimile, scanners, related parts & supplies, services, support and software), office services and solutions (personal computers, servers, network equipment, other related IT services, support and software, managed and creative services).
-Ricoh’s business domain also include commercial and industrial printing, thermal media and other, such as optical equipment, electronic components, semiconductor devices, digital cameras, industrial cameras, 3D printing, environment and healthcare.
+Ricoh’s business domain also include commercial and industrial printing, thermal media and other, such as optical equipment, electronic components, semiconductor devices, digital cameras, industrial cameras, 3D printing, environment, and healthcare.